Spectral Tur\'an-type problems for the $\alpha$-spectral radius of hypergraphs with degree stability: Abstract

 \section{Abstract}

-An $r$-pattern $P$ is defined as an ordered pair $P=([l],E)$, where $l$ is a positive integer and $E$ is a set of $r$-multisets with elements from $[l]$.
-An $r$-graph $H$ is said to be $P$-colorable if there is a homomorphism $\phi$: $V(H)\rightarrow [l]$ such that the $r$-multiset $\{\phi(v_{1}),\ldots,\phi(v_{r})\}$ is in $E$ for every edge $\{v_{1},\ldots,v_{r}\}\in E(H)$.
-Let $Col(P)$ denote the family of all $P$-colorable $r$-graphs.
-This paper establishes spectral extremal results for $\alpha$-spectral radius of hypergraphs using analytic techniques.
-We show that for any family $\mathcal{F}$ of $r$-graphs that is degree-stable with respect to $Col(P)$, spectral Tur\'an-type problems can be effectively reduced to spectral extremal problems within $Col(P)$.
-As an application, we determine the maximum $\alpha$-spectral radius ($\alpha\geq1$) among all $n$-vertex $F^{(r)}$-free $r$-graphs, where $F^{(r)}$ represents the $r$-expansion of the color critical graph $F$.
-We also characterize the corresponding extremal hypergraphs.
-Furthermore, leveraging the spectral method, we derive a corresponding edge Tur\'an extremal result.
-More precisely, we show that if $\mathcal{F}$ is degree-stable with respect to $Col(P)$, then every $\mathcal{F}$-free edge extremal hypergraph must be a $P$-colorable hypergraph.
+An $r$-pattern $P$ is an ordered pair $P=([l],E)$, where $l$ is a positive integer and $E$ is a set of $r$-multisets with elements from $[l]$.
+An $r$-graph $H$ is said to be $P$-colorable if there is a homomorphism $\phi$: $V(H)\rightarrow [l]$ such that $\{\phi(v_{1}),\ldots,\phi(v_{r})\}\in E$ for every edge $\{v_{1},\ldots,v_{r}\}\in E(H)$.
+Let $\mathrm{Col}(P)$ denote the family of all $P$-colorable $r$-graphs.
+This paper studies spectral extremal problems for $\alpha$-spectral radius of hypergraphs via analytic techniques.
+We first prove that for any $r$-pattern $P$, the hypergraph attaining the maximum $\alpha$-spectral radius in $\mathrm{Col}(P)$ is asymptotically regular.
+Specifically, we establish asymptotically tight lower bounds for the minimum component of the principal eigenvector and the minimum degree of the spectral extremal hypergraphs in $\mathrm{Col}(P)$.
+Building on this regularity, we further show that for any family $\mathcal{F}$ of $r$-graphs that is degree-stable with respect to $\mathrm{Col}(P)$, spectral Tur\'an-type problems can be completely reduced to spectral extremal problems within $\mathrm{Col}(P)$.
+As an application, we determine the maximum $\alpha$-spectral radius ($\alpha\geq1$) among all $n$-vertex $F^{(r)}$-free $r$-graphs, where $F^{(r)}$ is the $r$-expansion of the color-critical graph $F$.
+This provides a powerful reduction tool for handling spectral Tur\'{a}n-type problems in hypergraphs.
+Finally, leveraging the spectral method, we derive a corresponding edge Tur\'an extremal result.
+More precisely, we show that if $\mathcal{F}$ is degree-stable with respect to $\mathrm{Col}(P)$, then every $\mathcal{F}$-free edge extremal hypergraph must be a $P$-colorable hypergraph.